Mandavilli-Tanmai/Hospital-Management-System_C/README.md

 Purpose:
 This program is designed for small-scale hospital management, helping users efficiently handle appointments for two doctors while maintaining simplicity and clarity in operations.

-Let me know if you'd like me to explain any part in detail! 🚑✨